hedgein/TAOCP-Adventures/README.md

 Everything that I've seen and heard about Rust has always been enthused with passion.
 What solidified my decision to dive into Rust was essentially this past year's StackOverflow survey.
 I was shocked at the statistics and thought, "Welp, I guess that's it then!"

-## A Purpose
+## TLDR
-I want to be the best programmer that I can be, and my hopes is that trudging through this classic will help me on my journey.
 Sharing is caring, and I hope my convoluted answers to the exercises could help someone glean some additional insight into the problem.

 ### Where to reach me
 Don't.